ArjunReddy-19/ArjunReddy-19/README.md

 If you want, I can make a **version with animated badges, cool icons for each section, and GitHub-style emojis popping** that will **literally make your README glow** 😎💥.

-Do you want me to do that next?